oracle-livelabs/oic/isv-fusion/lab1-embedisvapp/embedisvapp.md

    ![Springboard Configuration](images/screenshot8.png)

-## Task 5: Embed the VBCS application within the Fusion application page using application composer.
+## Task 5: Embed the VBCS application within the Fusion application page using application composer

 1. Login to Fusion Application with Administrator role